whiskyechobravo/kerko/docs/config-params.md

 Severity of events to log.
 Allowed values are `"DEBUG"`, `"INFO"`, `"WARNING"`, `"ERROR"`, and `"CRITICAL"`.

+Type: String <br>
-Defaults to `"DEBUG"` if the application is running in debug mode, and to `"WARNING"` otherwise.
+Default value: `"DEBUG"` if the application is running in debug mode, or `"WARNING"` otherwise.

 ## `SECRET_KEY`